imodoye94/pacs-deploy/README.md

 		#BOTH the nssm .exe and the python executable

 		cd /Users/HP/Documents/OrthancScripts
-		nssm install
+		nssm install DicomUploaderService

 		#Follow the nssm prompt to the end
-		#Then open windows services and start the service
+		#Then open windows services and start DicomUploaderService
 	```